longnghiem/integrify-students/README.md

   - Log in and log out.
   - Add new student and delete student while logging in.
   - Add new comment on each student's displaying page while logging in.
-* MongoDB is used for storing all students' data.
+* mLab is used for storing all students' data.

 # Languages used
 * Html (ejs 2.5)